 Two Types of Resurrection and Two Resurrection Events: The First Resurrection vs. The Second Resurrection

-By the way, it is not necessary to assume that all those present at the G.W.T.
-Judgment are the same number of persons who will face the second death.
-Though “the dead” in Revelation 20:11-15 largely refers to those who were not part of the first resurrection, it is likely that this number will also include believers.
-For instance, those without glorified bodies who are still living at the end of Christ’s millennial reign along with anyone who may have died during this period must, according to 1 Corinthians 15:53, still “put on incorruption, and…immortality.”
+By the way, it is not necessary to assume that all those present at the G.W.T. judgment are the same number of persons who will face the second death.
+Though “the dead” in Revelation 20:11-15 largely refers to those who were not part of the first resurrection, it is likely that this number could also include believers.
+For instance, those without glorified bodies who are still living at the end of Christ’s Millennial Reign along with anyone who may have died during this period must, according to 1 Corinthians 15:53, still “put on incorruption, and…immortality.”

 Because those who participated in the first resurrection are not among those who are present at the G.W.T. judgment (Revelation 20:4-5, 12), it follows that the second death does not apply to them (Revelation 2:11; 20:6).
 This means that unlike the first death, the second death is not appointed unto all men.

 The Cause of the First Death vs. the Cause of the Second Death